Soundfly: Courses

-In 2022, Soundfly has released courses on designing sample-based instruments with Son Lux's Ryan Lott, retrofuturistic, synth-based electronic music production with Com Truise, and rhythmic creativity with producer Jlin.
+In 2022, Soundfly released courses on designing sample-based instruments with Son Lux's Ryan Lott, retrofuturistic, synth-based electronic music production with Com Truise, and rhythmic creativity with producer Jlin.
 Previously, in November 2021, Soundfly released a piano course covering music theory, improvisation, and beat making with pianist and producer Kiefer.
 Earlier that year, the company released a course on sampling and arranging with DJ and producer RJD2, which was filmed by RJD2 himself during the COVID-19 pandemic lockdown, and a course on vocal songwriting and production with pop singer Kimbra.

 Previous courses have included the companion course for Carnegie Hall's Somewhere Project, as well as courses on synthesis, music production in Logic Pro and Ableton Live, music theory for producers, crowdfunding, beginner piano, and open tunings for guitar.
 They also produced a guide for how to learn things online at the outset of the coronavirus pandemic.